-DDOT executes its mission through the work of the following division Management Administration designs and builds roads and bridg the Progressive Transportation Services Administration provi Metro and the Circulator bus system; the Transportation Open user-friendly transportation environment; the Planning, Policy strategic goals for the agency; the Public Space Regulation A issues permits; and the Urban Forestry Administration maintains the District's street trees, providing community with traffic calming, improved air quality, increased ground water retention that minimizes runoff and flooding, temperature moderation, and aesthetics.
+DDOT executes its mission through the work of the following divi-Management Administration designs and builds roads and bridg the Progressive Transportation Services Administration provi Metro and the Circulator buy system: the Transportation Ope user-friendly transportation environment: the Planning.
+Policy i strategic goals for the agency; the Public Space Regulation , issues permits: and the Urban Forestry Administration maintains agency's mission and purpose.

-This section describes the agency's mission and purpose.
+This section describes the